NSG deployed to provide counter-drone protection to Srinagar, Jammu IAF bases: DG | Law-Order

 - India

-Counter-terrorism commando force National Security Guard has been deployed at the IAF Srinagar and Jammu stations to provide anti-drone cover to these vital installations, the force's director-general M A Ganapathy said on Saturday.
+Counter-terrorism commando force National Security Guard has been deployed at the IAF stations in Srinagar and Jammu to provide anti-drone security cover to these vital installations, the force's director-general M A Ganapathy said on Saturday.

 The first-ever drone attack took place on June 27 at the Indian Air Force (IAF) station in Jammu were two unmanned aerial vehicles (UAVs), which came from across the border, dropped bombs, injuring two airmen and damaging a portion of a building.
 The two IAF facilities in the Union Territory of Jammu and Kashmir are located close to the Pakistan border and are categorized as ''sensitive'' installations.